ansin218/hugo-blog/content/travelogue/russia/things-to-do-in-saint-petersburg-russia.md

 date: 2018-06-09T08:27:46+01:00
 description: "Visit the most important places and get to know the other things to do in Saint Petersburg, Russia." image : "https://images2.imgbox.com/5c/fc/xHSGPnM6_o.jpg"
-keywords: "saint petersburg, st petersburg, metro, art, palaces for the people, ussr, soviet"
+keywords: "saint petersburg, st petersburg, metro, art, palaces for the people, ussr, soviet, russia"
 url: "/travelogue/russia/things-to-do-in-saint-petersburg-russia/"
 ---